wokenqingtian/git-spell-check/README.markdown

 Copyright
 ---------

-Git Spell Check — spell checking pre-commit Git hook.
+Git Spell Check — spell checking commit-msg Git hook.
 Copyright (C) 2012 Martin Prpič

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.